 As temperatures start to rise, people tend to get sunscreen on the mind.
 The truth is, we should all be wearing sunscreen every single day (regardless of the time of year, the temperature, or the cloud coverage on a given day).
 But thankfully, once the weather starts to warm up, people tend to get more diligent about protecting their skin from the sun.
 But on the opposite side of the spectrum, people also start to purposefully spend more time in the sun to tan their skin.
-If this applies to you, then perhaps you’re wondering how sunscreen plays a role in the tanning process — or how sunscreen even works in the first place.
+If this applies to you, then perhaps you’re wondering how sunscreen plays a role in your summer and spring skincare routine — or how sunscreen even works in the first place.
 Ahead, we’ve tapped board-certified dermatologist Dr. Ava Shamban to explain everything you need to know about how sunscreen works and whether or not it prevents your skin from tanning.

 How Does Sunscreen Work?

 Sunscreens are categorized into two different formulation types that each work differently to protect your skin from the sun: chemical sunscreens and physical sunscreens.